 The COVID-19 pandemic raises particular challenges for care home residents, their families and the staff that look after them.
 This guidance has been developed to help care home staff and NHS staff who work with them to support residents through the pandemic.
-This is Version 3 of this document.
+This is Version 3 of the document.

 1. Care homes should have in place standard operating procedures for individual residents with suspected and confirmed COVID-19 infection, including appropriate infection control precautions to protect staff and residents.

 2. Care home staff should be trained to check the temperature of residents displaying possible signs of COVID-19 infection.